JDP-Security/security-research-papers/2026-05-12-llamaindex-selfnuke-disclosure.md

 #### **Appendix 6: Forensic Recording Demonstration Breakdown (Chronological)**

-This section serves as the forensic artifacts for the Project Nuka-AI disclosure.
+This section serves as the forensic artifacts for the JDP Security disclosure.

 ---